-Since the end of the previous financial year, the Company paid:

-- i) a final single-tier ordinary dividend of 3.0 sen per ordinary share totalling RM3,325,344 in respect of the financial year ended 30 September 2011 on 18 April 2012. - ii) an interim single-tier ordinary dividend of 3.5 sen per ordinary share totalling RM3,879,576 in respect of the financial year ended 30 September 2012 on 22 June 2012.
+Since the end of the previous financial year, the Company declared and paid a final single-tier exempt dividend of 3.0 sen per ordinary share totalling RM3,325,344 in respect of the year ended 30 September 2010 on 18 April 2011.

-The final single-tier ordinary dividend recommended by the Directors in respect of the year ended 30 September 2012 is 3.0 sen per ordinary share totalling RM3,325,344 which is subject to shareholders' approval at the forthcoming Annual General Meeting.
+The final single-tier exempt ordinary dividend recommended by the Directors in respect of the year ended 30 September 2011 is 3.0 sen per ordinary share totalling RM3,325,344 which is subject to shareholders' approval at the forthcoming Annual General Meeting.